3.5.3 Base Material Repair, Edge Transplant Method

 Cut away the damaged board material using the Saw or milling cutter.
 Remove all evidence of the damaged material.
 No fibers of laminate material should be exposed.
 File the edge to ensure that the edge is flat.
 (See Figure 1)

-Exercise care to avoid damage to any internal conductors.
-If any internal conductors are damaged, surface wires may be required to restore electrical connection.
+Caution: Exercise care to avoid damage to any internal conductors.
+If any internal conductors are damaged, surface wires may be required to restore the electrical connection.

 Clean the area.

 Install a carbide saw into the Micro-Drill System.
 Set the speed to maximum and machine a groove in the edge of the circuit board where the new base material will be installed.
 The groove must be centered on the edge to ensure that the new piece will fit properly.
 The groove width should be approximately 1/3 of the PC board thickness.
 The groove depth should be approximately double the groove width.
 (See Figure 2)